Figure Skating and Moves in the Field Tests

 - Senior (“gold”)

-A skater has to pass them all in order; unlike Snowplow Sam or Basic Skills, there’s no way to skip over a test.
-You’ll sometimes see a skater schedule two moves test for the same session, but it’s not that common.
+A skater has to pass them all in order; unlike Snowplow Sam or basic skills, there’s no way to skip over a test.
+You’ll sometimes see a skater schedule two moves tests for the same session, but it’s not that common.
 There are three main reasons for this:

-- It takes a lot of time and effort to prepare for a test, and skaters usually need anywhere between three and 12 months to get ready for each test,
+- It takes a lot of time and effort to prepare for a test, and skaters usually need anywhere between 3 and 12 months to get ready for each test,

 - If a skater doesn't pass the first test of the day, they won't be allowed to skate the second test they've scheduled.
 That's frustrating!